pynat/mkr_coin/README.md

 ### Crypto Data Fetcher:
   * Retrieves OHLC data for selected cryptocurrencies and stablecoins using the Binance and Kraken API
   * Includes additional derived metrics and timezone conversion

-### Stock Data Fetcher:
-  * Fetches hourly stock data for predefined tickers using Yahoo Finance
-  * Enriches data with calculated metrics

 ### Feature Engineering:
   * Creates various technical features and custom calculations